A distribution-guided Mapper algorithm: Introduction

 \section{Introduction}

 In recent decades, machine learning methods have become popular tools to discover valuable information from data.
 These methods typically focus on prediction tasks by establishing a mapping between responses and predictors.
-The shape of data may reveal important information in data from a new perspective and provide alternative insights to supplement prediction tasks, which is often overlooked in the learning of mapping.
-To be specific, the shape of data refers to the manifold formed by the support set of data distribution.
-The shape of data reveals the data distribution, reflecting the spatial correlations and dependency structures among data points.
+The data shape may reveal important information in data from a new perspective and provide alternative insights to supplement prediction tasks, which is often overlooked in the learning of mapping.
+To be specific, the data shape refers to the manifold formed by the support set of data distribution.
+The data shape reveals the data distribution, reflecting the spatial correlations and dependency structures among data points.
 Such information is crucial in clustering and feature extraction tasks.
 However, many existing methods cannot fully utilize such information.